clemenko/longhorn_encrypt/README.md

 ### Longhorn GUI

 This is going to be dependent upon your ingress controller.
 Personally I prefer [Traefik](https://traefik.io/).
-For the sake if simplicity we can use a NodePort service.
+For the sake of simplicity we can use a NodePort service.
 We will need to create new service for this.

 ```bash
 cat <<EOF | kubectl apply -f -  > /dev/null 2>&1